justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 ![[Pasted image 20231020082356.png]]
 basically when the clock goes high, it outputs the last thing that was on the wire when the clock was low until it goes from low to high again
+- now it is a d flip flop

-pretty sure the load is necessary
+pretty sure the load is necessary(helpful)

 --10.23.2023--